 Most of us have only a vague understanding of viscosity.
 We tend to choose an oil with a viscosity that we believe is correct for our particular engine, but would another viscosity improve or reduce the life of the engine?
-Can we freely pick and choose a viscosity outside a manufacturer’s recommendations?
+Can we pick and choose a viscosity outside the manufacturer’s recommendations?

 Which Viscosity to Use?

 People often ask us if it’s okay to use a different viscosity oil than what the manufacturer recommends.
 And typically, the answer is yes.
 Engine manufacturers dyno-test their engines using a specific viscosity oil, so when you use the viscosity they recommend, you are working with a known result.
 Going to another viscosity is an experiment, but it’s usually a harmless one.
 For the sake of efficiency, you want to run the lightest grade oil in your engine possible, within limits.
 If you’re racing, for example, that may require a thicker oil to stand up to the heat demands of more extreme use.

 Over the last few years we have seen a trend of lighter oil for new engines.
 The common 10W/30 of a decade or two ago has become a 5W/30, 5W/20, or 0W/20.
 Many manufacturers use 5W/20 or 0W/20 oil at the factory (even in trucks) and recommend it for everyday use for many light vehicles.
 Feel free to try different grades until you find one that suits your particular situation.